Neuroplasticity and rewiring your brain with Michael Merzenich

 DR Merzenich: [00:08:18] Well you can go either way and sometimes we call it plasticity neuroplasticity and well it’s irrelevant

 Bill: [00:08:26] Awesome you’ve been called the father or the Godfather of neuro neuroplasticity for good reason.
-I wonder who were some of the scientists and research that you learnt from and based your research on.
+I wonder who were some of the scientists and researchers that you learned from and based your research on.

 [00:10:16] Delightful surprise that it was just as easy to modify its brain almost as easy as in an animal in the prime of life or an early and you just had to make the conditions appropriate for the brain the machinery of the brain because what happens when the brain grows up in early childhood is it matures in its ability to control that change and what it’s doing is it initially it doesn’t have that much control because it still primitive and once it has control you could say it can limit change to the conditions in which the change is going to be good for it but it’s still powerfully plastic throughout life.